 a) All residents or applicants for residency at Huntington University should be enrolled in a post-secondary institute.

 c) New residents who accept the offer of residence accommodation must immediately submit a $550.00 non-refundable deposit via online payment.
 We also accept e-transfers to pparker@huntingtonu.ca, debit, Visa, and Mastercard.
-No personal cheques or cash are accepted.
+Personal cheques and cash are not accepted.
 The deposit includes the following:

 • a $200 caution fee;